fcasibu/guess-the-word/README.md

 - Implemented eslint, editorconfig, and prettier, for finding errors and consistent code style
 - Integrated webpack
 - Changed the UI
-- Made it easier to read (hopefully, need to work on my naming)
+- Made variables, functions, etc easier to read (hopefully, need to work on my naming)

 ## Lessons Learned